albertony/vss/README.md

 Windows 8 version: https://github.com/microsoft/Windows-classic-samples/tree/master/Samples/VShadowVolumeShadowCopy.

 This source requires ATL, a dependency removed from my own utilities based on the same source.

+See separate readme (the one from the original repository) in [/vshadow](https://github.com/albertony/vss/tree/master/vshadow).

 #### Building